nicoespeon/nicoespeon.github.io/src/pages/articles/en/2019-12-03--til-git-checkout-previous-branch/index.md

 ---
-title: "TIL: How to checkout to "previous" branch"
+title: 'TIL: How to checkout to "previous" branch'
 date: 2019-12-03
 layout: post
 draft: false